Gunfire and barricades in Guinea as president heads for third term | Law-Order

 ATTACK ON FUEL TRAIN Several train cars carrying fuel belonging to Russian aluminum producer Rusal were also attacked in Sonfonia, said Saadou Nimaga, secretary general of the mining ministry.

-Rusal said in a statement that supporters of an opposition candidate blocked the railway and road it uses to move bauxite, an aluminum ore, to port but that traffic had since resumed.
+Rusal said supporters of an opposition candidate blocked the railway and road it uses to move bauxite, an aluminum ore, to port but that traffic had since resumed.
 Guinea has the world's largest bauxite reserves.

-In a statement, U.S. Assistant Secretary of State for African Affairs Tibor Nagy urged all parties to end violence and to resolve disputes peacefully through legal channels.
+The United States and U.N.
+Secretary-General Antonio Guterres condemned the violence and urged all parties to resolve disputes peacefully through legal channels.
 Conde, a former opposition leader who was sentenced to death in 1970 by Marxist President Sekou Toure, finally won the top job in 2010.
 His election raised hopes for democratic progress but critics say he has stifled dissent.

 Diallo, 68, is a former prime minister who finished runner-up to Conde in the 2010 and 2015 elections.
-Friday's violence followed a series of clashes on Thursday in which four people were killed, according to Security Minister Damantang Albert Camara.
+Friday's violence followed a series of clashes on Thursday in which at least four people were killed.

 - READ MORE ON: